-Traders reported improvements in trading conditions in some countries and areas over the last years: Czech Republic, Baumgarten and mainly Italy, which is considered to have an important potential to evolve in the direction of a functioning wholesale market.
-Traders suggested that traded wholesale markets do not necessarily need to be "national" and stress the importance of interconnections between TSO systems to allow liquid and transparent trading.
+Traders reported improvements in trading conditions in some countries and areas over the last years: Czech Republic, Austria and mainly Italy are considered to have good chances to develop a functioning wholesale market.
+Traders suggested that trading wholesale markets do not necessarily need to be "national" in scope and stressed the importance of interconnections between TSO systems and smooth procedures to allow liquid and transparent trading.
 The new entrant retailers reported that Hungarian wholesale gas market became liquid in 2010.

-One TSO finds that only Italy could fulfil the requirements for a functioning wholesale market (due to the 20bcm limit), whereas one other TSO also sees potential for establishing such a market in the Czech Republic.
-Other market participants do not see potential for any country in the region to become a functioning wholesale market by 2014.
+One TSO finds that only Italy could fulfil the requirements for a functioning wholesale market (due to the 20bcm limit), whereas one other TSO also sees the potentiality for establishing such a market in Czech Republic.
+The other market participants which answered to the above question do not deem likely that any other country of the region will soon develop a functioning wholesale market by 2014.